You’ve read it right. I love doing dishes. The more dishes in the sink at the end of the day, the happier I am.

 Do you want to enjoy a strong connection?
 Embrace the conflict.

-If this sounds incredible to you, but you don’t know where to start, this is precisely the work that I do with the members of Island of Peace, my membership group.
+If this sounds incredible to you, but you don’t know where to start, this is precisely the work that I do with the members of Positive Parenting VIP, my membership group.

 We walk step by step and hand in hand towards peace of mind, in all realms of life (but mainly parenting).
 Click this link to learn more and join us.